 Orchids

-There are a variety of uses for preserved flowers, e.g. as home decorations, for weddings, for Valentine's Day and as gifts for partners, relatives and friends.
+There are many uses for preserved flowers, such as home decoration, weddings, Valentine's Day, and as gifts for partners, relatives and friends.

 What are dried flowers?

-Dried flowers can be recognized externally by their beautiful earthy hue.
-Dried flowers basically no longer have any natural moisture and are ideal for making potpourri, dried flower bouquets or for pressing and framing.
-There are various ways and methods of drying flowers at home.
+Externally, dried flowers can be recognized by their beautiful earthy tone.
+Dried flowers basically have no natural moisture left and are great for making potpourri, dried flower bouquets, or for pressing and framing.
+There are various ways and methods to dry flowers at home.

-One of the most common methods of drying flowers is to hang them upside down in a dry and well-ventilated room.
+One of the most common methods for drying flowers is to hang them upside down in a dry and well-ventilated room.
 This allows the flowers to dry naturally.
-Most flowers will retain their color, giving your home a rustic and sophisticated touch.
+Most flowers retain their color, giving your home a rustic and sophisticated touch.

-Here are the best flower varieties for drying:
+Here are the best types of flowers for drying:

 Hydrangeas

-Although the types of flowers mentioned above are particularly suitable for drying, most types of flowers can actually be dried.
+While the above types of flowers are particularly suitable for drying, most types of flowers can actually be dried.
 Dried flowers usually symbolize precious memories and can have a high sentimental value.
-Whether it's the flowers from your wedding, an anniversary or Valentine's Day, dried flowers are trendy and are used by many people to preserve precious memories.
+Whether it's the flowers from your wedding, an anniversary, or Valentine's Day, dried flowers are trendy and used by many people to preserve precious memories.

 What are the main differences between preserved and dried flowers?